(as a pause during more scientific writing to reflect a moment…)

 The plants are whole conscious beings, just as we are, capable of interacting with conscious awareness in a given moment.
-Trying to understand with the mind how a plant will interact/touch someone I find to be a waste of time and energy I could spend loving.
+Trying to understand with the mind how a plant will interact/touch someone, I find to be a waste of time and energy I could spend loving.
 Trying to explain what occurs in someone’s experience of their own body, or in their healing process, as if I know better than they do, tends to stop healing from unfolding, dishonor and disempower anyone involved.
 It would put me in the middle of an intimate experience that is not mine to own or explain.
-Often this desire to ‘know’ is a way to make us feel powerful or important as practitioners, when it is the plant and the individual themselves that are responsible for the healing that has occurred… I may have played a role, but if I played it well, they are listening to themselves and the plant, not to me.
+Often this desire to ‘know’ is a way to make us feel powerful or important as practitioners, when it is the plant, the individual themselves, and many other helpers that are responsible for healing that has occurred… I may have played a role, but if I played it well, they are listening to themselves and the plant, not to me.
 I am just a guide at the gateway, hopefully providing support, tenderness, and assistance when it’s needed.
-I want them to be their own teacher and healer… and to not attribute the wisdom and healing from arriving anywhere other than within their own heart and body.
+I want them to be their own teacher and healer… and to not attribute the wisdom and healing from arriving anywhere other than from within their own heart and body.

 Each species of plant has particular gifts and medicine they can offer, but as whole beings, they are not understood through the sum of the compounds that make up their body – just like us.
 As we do, they carry within them the spirit of the land in which they grow, the spirits of the people who have connected to them throughout time, memories of the earth through it’s evolution, unique individual consciousness, and a depth of connection to the creator/collective consciousness that the deepest parts of us also hold.